SCRDet++: Detecting Small, Cluttered and Rotated Objects via Instance-Level Feature Denoising and Rotation Loss Smoothing: Acknowledgment

 \section{Acknowledgment}

-This research was supported by National Key Research and Development Program of China (2018AAA0100704, 2016YFB1001003), and NSFC (61972250, U19B2035), STCSM (18DZ1112300).
+This work was supported by National Key Research and Development Program of China (2020AAA0107600), and NSFC (U20B2068, U19B2035), Shanghai Municipal Science and Technology Major Project (2021SHZDZX0102).
 The author Xue Yang is supported by Wu Wen Jun Honorary Doctoral Scholarship, AI Institute, Shanghai Jiao Tong University.

 \ifCLASSOPTIONcaptionsoff

 \fi